Emsworth To Hayling Bay Hampshire

 Before the first wooden bridge was built in 1825 at Langstone Bridge, it was either a ferry or you could cross at low water on an ancient crossing by foot or cart called the Wadeway.
 This ancient trackway can still be seen at its start not too far from Langstone Bridge, but is no longer walkable, despite it still being on Ordnance Survey maps.
 Excavation of the Wadeway, constructed on a natural high point in the harbour, put its date in the Roman to Mediaeval range but found no evidence to be more specific.

 Langstone Harbour is a beautiful village seen here at low water, the only downside being that awful road onto Hayling Island.
 However having said that it is still worth a visit to the area, for a walk around the foreshore or to enjoy a meal or drink in either the Ship Inn or Royal Oak on the Havent side of Langstone Bridge.
 Personally, having been in both pubs, I can recommend The Ship Inn for a meal and The Royal Oak for pure nostalgia.
-Also look out for the annual charity raft race held here on Langstone Harbourside.
+Also look out for the charity raft race held here annually on the harbourside.

 What can I say positive about the modern Langstone Bridge? well, on a positive note you can see fish (mullet) from the paths either side of the bridge below in the water channels at low water and the views into Chichester and Langstone Harbour are really nice.
 Also you get a great view of the old railway bridge footings for the old Hayling Island branch line which closed in 1962.
 I know the road is needed and it’s a vital lifeline to the people on the island, but it’s just not nice in anyway, with cars travelling at speed and lorries thundering past inches from your arm, it’s not for me.
 If crossing the road here, take special care as it’s a death trap.
 There are no traffic lights or pedestrian crossings, despite the coastal path crossing here.